Arch920/aws-executed-lambda-functions/README.md

-This repo has all the Lambda functions that are tested
+This repo has all the Lambda functions that have been successfully executed & tested in AWS environment